daggerhart/query-wrangler/README.txt

 = How do I use query shortcodes? =

-Easy, the code you're lookind for looks like this.   [query id=2] , where the number 2 is the query id.
+Easy, the code you're looking for is like this.   [query id=2] , where the number 2 is the query id.

 = What are overrides and how do I use them? =

 Overrides allow you to alter the display and information given on category and tag pages.
 For a simple example, add a new query and chose the type `override`.
-Choose what you want to display then examine the `Override Settings` options.
+Choose how you want the content to display, then examine the `Override Settings` options.
 Select a category or multiple categories to override.
 Save the query, then visit that category page.

 == Screenshots ==